-- Share articles / blog posts / expertise - Start discussions and ask questions to encourage interaction - Create surveys to encourage participation from visitors - Upload images and videos - Generic news what's happening in the area - 9.4 Facebook "Friends" will gain access to the Council's network of contacts on the site.
-The hallmarks of online networks is the ability to "friend" others creating a group of that share interests and personal news.
-Care should be exercised when accepting. - 9.5 Good practice guidelines for the use of Facebook by the Council as a body or Councillors as individuals are: - As a Parish Council, we have a professional image to uphold and how we conduct ourselves online impacts this image. - Remember that people classified as "friends" have the ability to download and share your information with others. - Post only what you want the world to see.
+- Share articles / blog posts / expertise - Start discussions and ask questions to encourage interaction - Create surveys to encourage participation from visitors - Upload images and videos - Generic news what's happening in the area - 9.4 WhatsApp is an increasingly popular simple, reliable, private messaging service.
+It can also be used for auto and video calling and conferencing.
+Eat other form of social media offers a range of more or less desirable attributes. - 9.5 Good practice guidelines for the use of social media by the Council as a body or Councillors as individuals are: - As a Parish Council, we have a professional image to uphold and how we conduct ourselves online impacts this image. - Remember that people classified as "friends" have the ability to download and share your information with others. - Post only what you want the world to see.
 It is not like posting something to your web site or blog and then realising that a story or photo should be taken down.
 On a social networking site, basically once you post something it may continue to be available, even after it is removed from the site. - Do not disclose confidential matters or criticise Council policies or personnel. - Set your profile's security and privacy settings carefully.
 At a minimum, all privacy settings should be set to "only friends".
-"Friends of friends" and "Networks and Friends" open the content to a large group of unknown people. - All activity on a Council-owned Facebook page must follow the Council's agreed statement of purpose and outcomes for the use of the networking tool.
+"Friends of friends" and "Networks and Friends" open the content to a large group of unknown people. - Do not post images that include young people without parental permission. - Pay close attention to the site's security settings and allow only approved personnel full access to the site.

-- Do not post images that include young people without parental permission. - Pay close attention to the site's security settings and allow only approved personnel full access to the site. - Only add statements approved by either Full Council or the Parish Clerk. - Do not use commentary deemed to be defamatory, obscene, proprietary, or libellous. - Exercise caution with regards to exaggeration, colourful language, guesswork, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterisations. - Weigh whether a particular posting puts your effectiveness at Winterbourne Stoke Parish Council at risk. - If you find information on the social networking site that falls under the mandatory reporting guidelines then you must report it as required by law. - Please stay informed and cautious in the use of all new networking technologies.
+- Only add statements relating to council business that are approved by either Full Council or the Parish Clerk. - Do not use commentary deemed to be defamatory, obscene, proprietary, or libellous. - Exercise caution with regards to exaggeration, colourful language, guesswork, obscenity, copyrighted materials, legal conclusions, and derogatory remarks or characterisations. - Weigh whether a particular posting puts your effectiveness at Winterbourne Stoke Parish Council at risk. - If you find information on the social networking site that falls under the mandatory reporting guidelines then you must report it as required by law. - Please stay informed and cautious in the use of all new networking technologies.

-10. Current Social Media Accounts
+10. Current Social Media Use